NSHipster/articles/2012-10-08-at-compiler-directives.md

 Categories are particularly useful for convenience methods on standard framework classes _(just don't go overboard with your utility functions)_.

-Extensions look like categories, but omit the category name.
+Extensions look like categories but omit the category name.
-These're typically declared before an `@implementation` to specify a private interface or override properties declared in the public interface:
+They're typically declared before an `@implementation` to specify a private interface or override properties declared in the public interface: